lorival/barracuda-vpn-encrypted-automated-scripts/README.md

 ````
 $ make clean
 ````
-> This will remove the credential files and the key

 ### 2. Edit bash (~/.zshrc)
 > Remove the lines between the comment: # Used to automate barracuda-vpn